JuliaLang/BumpStdlibs.jl/README.md

 Update the hashes and checksums of all Julia stdlibs in just four clicks.

-To get started, go to the [Usage](https://julialang.github.io/BumpStdlibs.jl/dev/usage/) page.
+To get started, go to the [Usage](https://julialang.github.io/BumpStdlibs.jl/dev/usage/) page in the documentation.